alexm323/professional_checklist/the_bank.md

 Have you used different HTML templating languages before?
 CSS
-What is CSS selector specificity and how does it work?
-What's the difference between "resetting" and "normalizing" CSS?
-Which would you choose, and why?
-Describe floats and how they work.
+What is CSS selector specificity and how does it work? specificity tells you which selector is going to be applied the higher the specificity , the more that style is going to persevere What's the difference between "resetting" and "normalizing" CSS?
+Which would you choose, and why? resetting is when you eliminate the default styling Describe floats and how they work.
 Describe z-index and how stacking context is formed.
 Describe BFC (Block Formatting Context) and how it works.